cobalthq/argocd-gh-gpg-sync/README.md

 ## Usage

-Deploy this application as a CronJob anywhere in your cluster.
+Deploy the `cobalthq/argocd-gh-gpg-sync` image as a CronJob anywhere in your cluster.
 You can use the following manifest as an example.
 Note that it depends on a secret for the GitHub token.

 ```